michielskobe/rnd-final-project/docs/project/description.md

-# A Fancy Project Description
+# A Fancy Project Description of the Blendinator

-This page is here to show you can create subfolders...

 ## Topic

-Here we describe our topic
+We are making a mixing table using the ultra96-V2

 ##### Block diagram